otrv4/otrv4/otrv4.md

 This conversation will take place over public infrastructure where potential hostile intermediaries are present at different levels.

+## What's New in version 4 <a name="whats-new"></a>

+1. Participation repudiation
+2. Support for out of order data messaging
+3. Encrypted messaging to offline participants
+4. Update crypto primitives to higher security level

 ## Security Properties <a name="security-properties"></a>